 A copy of the United States' lending discrimination complaint against Countrywide, the approved settlement order, and additional information about fair lending enforcement by the Department of Justice, can be found on the Department's website at www.justice.gov/fairhousing.

-The letters being mailed out beginning November 16 are the first mailing being sent to victims relating to the Countrywide lending discrimination settlement, although many Countrywide borrowers have previously received legitimate letters relating to other settlements with Countrywide not related to discrimination.
+The payments being mailed out beginning October 18 relate to the Countrywide lending discrimination settlement, although many Countrywide borrowers have previously received legitimate letters relating to other settlements with Countrywide not related to discrimination.
 Countrywide borrowers should treat with caution any mailings or phone calls that tell borrowers they must pay to participate in the settlement, or contacts that do not come from Rust related to the lending discrimination settlement, as such letters might be part of a scam.
 All mailings from Rust related to the lending discrimination settlement will have the seal of the United States Department of Justice and use the return address "Countrywide Fair Lending Settlement Administrator, c/o Rust Consulting, PO Box 8048, Faribault, MN 55021," and will ask victims to return response forms to that address.
 Any potential scams related to the Countrywide lending discrimination settlement should be reported to Rust by telephone at 1-800-843-5148, or to the Department of Justice at 202-514-4713.

-Today's announcement only addresses the Department of Justice's December 2011, $335 million settlement resolving claims that Countrywide discriminated in making loans.
+This announcement only addresses the Department of Justice's December 2011, $335 million settlement resolving claims that Countrywide discriminated in making loans.
 It is separate from the March 2012, $25 billion settlement between the Justice Department, the Department of Housing and Urban Development, 49 state attorneys general and the nation's five largest mortgage servicers to address mortgage loan servicing and foreclosure abuses.
 Individuals can obtain more information about that separate mortgage servicing settlement by visiting www.nationalmortgagesettlement.com.
 Countrywide borrowers can contact Bank of America at 1-877-488-7814 to obtain information about loan modifications or other relief that they may qualify for under that separate settlement.
+It is also separate from the settlement between the Office of the Comptroller of the Currency (OCC), the Office of Thrift Supervision (OTS), and the Board of Governors of the Federal Reserve System (FRB) and 14 mortgage servicers involving review of foreclosures from 2009-2010.
+Individuals can obtain more information about this settlement by visiting www.independentforeclosurereview.com.